neuroallyai/cookiecutter-neuroally-ai/{{cookiecutter.project_slug}}/README.md

 * *(Example: Scalable and maintainable code structure)*
 * *(Example: Tools and workflows that support rapid prototyping and iteration)*

+Core Pydantic libraries including `pydantic`, `pydantic-settings`, `pydantic-i18n`, and `instructor` are included in the base installation.

 ---
 ## 📋 Prerequisites